beetbox/beets/docs/plugins/embedart.rst

   the aspect ratio is preserved.
 See also :ref:`image-resizing` for further caveats about image resizing.
   Default: 0 (disabled).
-- **quality**: The quality level to use when encoding the image file when downscaling to ``maxwidth``.
-Can be a number from 1-100 or 0 to disable.
-  Higher numbers result in better image quality while lower numbers will result in smaller files.
-65-75 is a good starting point.
-The default behaviour depends on the method used to scale the images.
-ImageMagick tries to estimate the input image quality and uses 92 if it cannot be determined.
-Pillow defaults to 75.
+- **quality**: The JPEG quality level to use when compressing images (when ``maxwidth`` is set).
+This should be either a number from 1 to 100 or 0 to use the default quality.
+65–75 is usually a good starting point.
+The default behavior depends on the imaging tool used for scaling: ImageMagick tries to estimate the input image quality and uses 92 if it cannot be determined, and PIL defaults to 75.
   Default: 0 (disabled)
 - **remove_art_file**: Automatically remove the album art file for the album after it has been embedded.
 This option is best used alongside the